facebookincubator/submitit/docs/nevergrad.md

 ```

-## Working asynchronously with submitit
+## Working asynchronously with submitthem

 To speed up optimization, you probably want to run several function evaluations concurrently.
 To do this, you need to notify `nevergrad` at the optimizer initialization that you will have several workers (example: 32 here):